 With the help of MCT, Mountain West Financial saves 8 hours a week in loan sale processes, earns an extra 6 basis points, and has increased their weekly loan sales by 50%.

 Mountain West Financial has leveraged the power of MCTlive!, BAM and TAM to remove manual data entry, free up warehouse lines, and improve the profitability of their loan sales.
-The sophistication of TAM has helped them streamline TBA trading, which ensures optimal coverage in a fraction of the time.
+The sophistication of TAM has helped them streamline the TBA quote process, which ensures optimal coverage in a fraction of the time.

-The digitization of TBA trading has not only improved profitability and efficiencies for Mountain West Financial, but it has also helped improve relationships with their broker/dealers.
-The implementation of this technology will help ensure their success into the future.
+The digitization of hedging has not only improved profitability and added efficiencies for Mountain West Financial, but it has also helped improve relationships with their broker-dealers.
+The implementation of this browser-based RFQ platform will help ensure their success into the future.

 Schedule a demo or request more information about MCT’s services!